When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 - The amount paid for each item

 Even more importantly, the order confirmation page must include the order number.
-This enables customers to track their order, and gives them proof of purchase in case of fulfilment or shipping mistakes.
+This enables customers to track their order, and gives them proof of purchase in case of fulfillment or shipping mistakes.

 In this example from Beekeeper Supplies, both order number and the order summary are displayed prominently: